dusty-nv/jetson-containers/packages/diffusion/stable-diffusion/docs.md

   --prompt "a photograph of an astronaut riding a horse"
 ```

-To run these steps from a script, see [`stable-diffusion/test.sh`](/packages/diffusion/stable-diffusion/test.sh)
+To run all these steps from a script, see [`stable-diffusion/test.sh`](/packages/diffusion/stable-diffusion/test.sh)